 However, not everything is smooth about Github...
 As it actually uses the remote repository you may experience performance issues.
 Similar issues happen, when remote Subversion repositories are used, so these are not new issues and are not specific to Github and, therefore, (luckily) the solution exists...

 On the Repositories tab of Administration → Settings page you can see the “Fetch commits automatically” option, which is enabled by default.
-When this option is checked, Redmine updates the repository (or rereads for local one) you access any page under the Repository tab of the project.
+When this option is checked, Redmine updates the repository (or rereads for local one) each time you access any page under the Repository tab of the project.
 For remote Subversion and Github this means, that Redmine fetches latest commits from the remote repository, so certainly it’s appreciable.

 Sometimes, this process is appreciable for local repositories as well, especially if the local repository is huge.
 This happens because Redmine also updates the internal cache (which is stored in the database).